Degrees in Human Services

 But those degrees do not come cheap.

 The National Center for Education Statistics (NCES) tracks college costs in a variety of categories.
-For the two-year community colleges where you are most likely to earn an associate degree, the average annual cost of attendance in 2017/2018 was $10,704, putting the total cost at over $21,000 for even an entry-level degree.
+According to recent NCES data, the average annual cost of attendance at a public two-year community college was approximately $4,000 as of 2022/2023, putting the total cost at around $8,000 for an associate degree.

-For four-year universities, the annual cost is almost what your entire two-year degree will run you at the associate level.
-Each year of attendance for a bachelor’s program is $23,835 on average.
+For public four-year universities, the annual cost is about what your entire two-year degree will run you at the associate level.
+Each year of attendance for a public four-year bachelor’s program was approximately $9,800 on average as of that same period.

-Your total cost for a human services bachelor’s degree can reach over $95,000, including tuition, fees, room and board.
+Your total cost for a human services bachelor’s degree can approach $100k or more, depending on school type and living costs when you factor in tuition, fees, and room and board, especially at private schools.
 The costs go up as the degrees get more advanced.
-NCES data from 2019 shows that the average cost of a two-year master’s degree in the U.S. was almost $25,000.
+NCES data for the 2021/2022 school year shows that the average cost of a two-year master’s degree in the U.S. was $25,192.
 That is assuming you attend a public school at the in-state tuition rate.
-Private schools, or attending out-of-state schools, will run about double that cost.
+Private schools, or attending out-of-state schools, can run about double that cost.

 For doctoral programs, the annual costs are similar to master’s programs, but you will spend more than twice as long earning the degree, sending those costs skyrocketing.